QuantEcon/lecture-python-intro/lectures/markov_chains_I.md

 \psi_{t+1} = \psi_t P
 ```

-Thus, we postmultiply by $P$ to move a distribution forward one unit of time.
+Thus, we post-multiply by $P$ to move a distribution forward one unit of time.

-By postmultiplying $m$ times, we move a distribution forward $m$ steps into the future.
+By post-multiplying $m$ times, we move a distribution forward $m$ steps into the future.

 Hence, iterating on {eq}`fin_mc_fr`, the expression $\psi_{t+m} = \psi_t P^m$ is also valid --- here $P^m$ is the $m$-th power of $P$.